Navigating Deloitte's Interview Questions

 “What kinds of documents would an auditor check?”

 Throw in a real world example if you can.
-Think about Deloitte’s investigations into the controversial 1MDB government-linked investment fund just next door in Malaysia.
+Think about Deloitte’s past investigations into the controversial 1MDB government-linked investment fund just next door in Malaysia.
 It’s a highly-politicised case, so if you were working on this audit there would be absolutely no room for mistakes.

 Work your way through this hypothetical case systematically.
 Who would you need to investigate?
 What systems would you need to look at?
 How would you prioritise your tasks?
 You may face follow-up questions, such as: “How would you obtain these documents in this case?”, or “Which of those problems would you tackle first?”